-Novel treatment to help your child (10-14 ) overcome their social anxiety
+- Novel treatment to help your child (10 to 14 ) overcome social anxiety

 Does your 10- to 14-year-old get nervous or scared in social situations (school, restaurants, social gatherings)?
 He or she may qualify to participate in a research study to reduce their social anxiety.
 If eligible, your child will be randomly assigned to one of two interactive computer programs.
-Eligible participants will complete eight 15-minute sessions during a four-week period and will be compensated for their time.
+Eligible participants will complete eight 15-minute sessions during a four-week period.
+Families will be compensated $600 for completing four study assessments.
+Services are offered in both English and Spanish.
+There is no waiting period to participate in this treatment study.
 Read the CAPP study flyer, email firstname.lastname@example.org or call 305-348-1937 to learn more.

 Free evidence-based treatment program where youth (ages 3-17) learn healthy ways of coping with their feelings, while caregivers learn stress management, parenting and behavior management skills, and communication skills.
 As a result, caregivers are better able to manage their own emotional distress and support their child more effectively.
 Read the TF-CBT flyer, Call 305-348-5885 or email email@example.com for more information.

-Seeking children ages 10-13 for a study on sleep, emotion and memory
+- Seeking children ages 10-14 for a study about emotions and attention to faces